 Also under Family And Relationship LawFamily And Relationship Law Home

-With blended families and de facto relationships becoming the norm, you may need to consider how to protect your assets or your children’s inheritances.
+With blended families and de facto relationships becoming the norm, you may need to consider how to protect established assets or your children’s inheritances.

-Older couples, in particular, may need to consider their futures not only for Wills and Estate matters but also as a result of involuntary separation to enable you to stay in your home if your partner has been placed into care and is no longer competent to make decisions.
+Older couples, in particular, may need to consider their future, not only in relation to issues around Wills and Estate Planning but also to allow you to stay in your own home in the event of your partner being placed in care or being no longer competetnt to make decisions.

 Arrangements can be put in place now to allow for those types of contingencies later, to give you peace of mind.

-It will be important to talk to your lawyer firstly about what your plans for your assets are.
+It will be important to talk to your lawyer and plan for possible scenarios.

-Understanding how a family law property division works will help you plan for the future and give you the information you need before taking big financial steps with a partner, like buying a house.
+Understanding how a family law property division works will help you plan for the future and give you the information you need before taking big financial steps together with a partner.

-If you are planning on moving in with a partner, having a partner move in with you, buying a house with a partner, or planning on making substantial financial contributions to a partner’s asset, it will be important to obtain legal advice about your interests and your partner’s interests in these assets moving forward.
+If you are planning on moving in with a partner, having a partner move in with you, buying a house with a partner, or making substantial financial contributions to your partner’s asset, it will be important to obtain legal advice about protecting your and your partner’s interests in these assets moving forward.

 Often, people who buy a house together assume that it will be divided 50/50 if they separate.
 However, this is not necessarily the case.
-Having knowledge of when the family law act covers your circumstances and how it divides assets will help you put plans in place for your future and protect yourself from any risk.
+Having knowledge of when the Family Law Act covers your circumstances and how it requires assets to be divided will help you put plans in place for your future and protect yourself from any risk.